fuyalasmit/HR-Management/backend/README.md

 This project uses Docker to run a PostgreSQL database.
 The data is persisted using a named Docker volume called `postgres_data`, as configured in the `docker-compose.yaml` file.

+### Recent Schema Updates

+**August 15, 2025**: Updated database schema to include `contractExpiryDate` column in the employee table.
+This resolves login crashes that occurred when the backend attempted to query non-existent columns.
+The latest backup file (`database_backup_pg15_fixed_utf8.sql`) includes this fix.

 ### Restoring the Database

 To restore the database from the backup file, you must first ensure the target database is completely empty.
-The following steps will destroy your current local database and restore it from `database_backup.sql`.
+The following steps will destroy your current local database and restore it from the latest backup file.

 **Warning:** This is a destructive process that will permanently delete your existing local database data.